0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2019-06-08-How-to-write-the-good-doc.md

 ---
-title: "How to write the good doc [WIP]"
+title: "How to write the good doc"
 date: 2019-06-08 02:00:00 +0900
 categories: how-to doc
 toc: true
+toc_label: "Table Of Contents"
 ---

 > This post cited from [What nobody tells you about documentation](https://www.divio.com/blog/documentation/)